TO: All Contractors, Engineers, and Architects

-- Field testing for signal strength certification will not be conducted prior to the building is complete and all doors, windows and exterior openings closed.
-In buildings with significant internal signal impairments like rack storage of metal parts, interior room enclosures that contain wire mesh security screens, or other interior or exterior features, etc.; all internal construction must be completed prior to final testing for signal strength.
+- Field testing for signal strength certification will not be conducted prior to the building being completed and all doors, windows and exterior openings closed.
+In buildings with significant internal signal impairments like rack storage of metal parts, interior room enclosures that contain wire mesh security screens, or other interior or exterior features, etc., all internal construction must be completed prior to final testing for signal strength.

-- Testing results will be certified by the testing contractor and forwarded to the FMO.
-A copy shall be left on site with the approved plans.
+- Testing results will be certified by the testing contractor and forwarded to the Fire Marshal Office (FMO).
+A copy shall be left on site with the approved plans

 *See the last page for a list of authorized contractors to perform the testing.

 Design Considerations—All proposed ERRC systems shall be designed in accordance with IFC section 510, good engineering practices, and applicable regulations of the Federal Communications Commission.
 The ERRC system must be a Class”A” Bi- Directional Amplifier (BDA) capable of channel filtering for the City of Atlanta’s P25 Public Safety Radio Communications system.
 This is to eliminate or reduce co-channel interference on the City of Atlanta’s P25 Public Safety Radio Communications system.

 Plans must be reviewed and approved by the FMO prior to installation or modification of an ERRC system.
 After plan approval by the FMO, the appropriate permit will be issued by the FMO per the Plan Review Checklist.